adiazcarral/ADC-TestDataScience-1/README.md

 - Convolutional Neural Network (CNN)
 - Rotation-Equivariant CNN

-The code is modular and includes proper evaluation, logging, and clean separation between data, models, and scripts.
+The code is modular and includes proper evaluation and clean separation between data, models, and scripts.

 ---